-Even though these two directors have made films I gladly added to my collection, I totally stepped out of my horror comfort zone to watch this double feature.
+Even though these two directors have made films I gladly added to my collection, I totally stepped out of my horror comfort zone to watch The Green Inferno and The Invitation.
 Here’s how it went.

 THE GREEN INFERNO (2013)